csev/dj4e/assn/paw_models.md

     ]

 Edit the file `catalog/models.py` and add the `Genre` model using as described in the tutorial.
-You can edit the file with `nano`, `vi`, or the PythonAnywhere web interface.
+You can edit the file with `nano`, `vi`, or the PythonAnywhere Files tab interface.
 Once you have added the model, run the migrations from `~/django_projects/locallibrary`

     python3 manage.py makemigrations